BitcoinDesign/Guide/guide/glossary.md

 Hierarchical Deterministic wallets, or HD wallets, can create infinite keypairs organized in a tree-structure (hierarchical) from a single (deterministic) controlling keypair.
 They were introduced and defined in [BIP32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki){:target="_blank"} and then expanded with [BIP44](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki){:target="_blank"} which added the ability to handle multiple *accounts* in one wallet.

-**Technicalities** - There are different bitcoin address standards; Legacy, Native SegWit (segregated witness) and Nested SegWit.
+**Technicalities** - There are different bitcoin address formats (see [address](#address)).
 They have to be held in different branches of the HD wallet but can be controlled by the same recovery phrase.
-Native SegWit uses Bech32 address formats specified in [BIP173](https://github.com/bitcoin/bips/blob/master/bip-0173.mediawiki){:target="_blank"}.

 ### Hardware wallet